BVI company formation

 General information

-The British Virgin Islands is an archipelago of over 40 islands, 16 of which are inhabited.
-Discovered by Columbus who is said to have been so impressed by their large number that he named them “Las Virgenes” in honour of St. Ursula and her 11,000 attendant virgins they lie to the north west of the United States Virgin Islands.
-The neighbour with the largest land area is Puerto Rico, 96 km to the west.
-Except for Anegada, which is a flat reef surrounded island of coral limestone, the Islands are hilly and enoy a subtropical climate.
-Their greatest tourist attraction is their superb beaches.
+The British Virgin Islands comprise an archipelago of over 40 islands, 16 of which are inhabited.
+These islands, discovered by Christopher Columbus, earned their name “Las Virgenes” in homage to St. Ursula and her 11,000 attendant virgins.
+Situated northwest of the United States Virgin Islands, the largest neighboring landmass is Puerto Rico, located 96 km to the west.
+The islands, with the exception of Anegada, characterized by its flat reef-surrounded coral limestone terrain, are hilly and enjoy a subtropical climate.
+Their primary allure lies in their stunning beaches, making them a top tourist destination.

-The economy, one of the most prosperous in the Caribbean area, is highly dependent on the tourist industry, which generates about 21% of the national income.
-In 1984, the Government offered offshore registration to companies wishing to incorporate in the Islands, by 2006 the number incorporated had exceed 750,000, incorporation in the first three quarters of 2006 exceeded 51,000 making the British Virgin Islands the leading offshore jurisdiction.
-The BVI is the only Caribbean jurisdiction to boast the presence of all five of the largest offshore law firms in the region and the legal profession presence in the territory continues to expand.
-The Finance Sector and Ship Registration now generate approximately 50% of government revenue.
+The BVI’s economy, which is among the most prosperous in the Caribbean region, relies heavily on tourism, contributing approximately 21% of the national income.
+In 1984, the government introduced offshore registration for companies seeking incorporation in the islands.
+By 2006, the number of incorporated companies exceeded 750,000, with over 51,000 incorporated in the first three quarters of 2006 alone, solidifying the British Virgin Islands’ status as a premier offshore jurisdiction.
+Notably, all five of the largest offshore law firms in the Caribbean region have a presence in the BVI, and the legal profession continues to expand in the territory.
+The Finance Sector and Ship Registration now contribute approximately 50% of government revenue.

 Procedures